MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/crashes/android.md

 ### Add attachments to a crash report

 You can add **one binary** and **one text** attachment to a crash report.
-The SDK will send it along with the crash so that you can see it in Mobile Center portal.
+The SDK will send it along with the crash so that you can see it in App Center portal.
 The following callback will be invoked if you want to add attachments to a crash report.
 Here is an example to attach a text and an image to a crash:

 ```java
 @Override